brillout/wildcard-api/docs/intro.template.md

 to become platforms with
 a flurishing ecosystem
 of third-party applications built on top of their RESTful API.
-REST became the de facto standard for public APIs.
+REST soon became the de facto standard for public APIs.

 GraphQL is a great step forward: it allows third parties to retrieve data that were previously difficult (or even not possible) to retrieve with a RESTful API.